 Some of your greatest assets are people, from students to governors.
 Gather your contacts and reach out to community leaders.
 Let’s say your organization is looking to develop programming for veterans.
 Visit the gathering places of your community’s veterans, contact the congressional affairs office, and get in touch with a VA health center.
+Use your connections to help you to both assess needs, and then address them.
 It’s important to have resources, support, and expertise available to you before implementing a program.

 Your data will include statistics, but also the thoughts and knowledge of community members.
 Considering qualitative data in conjunction with quantitative data will give you a broader sense of the types of gaps in the community.
 You’ll be able to better identify whether needs are perceived or relative, for example, and therefore shape your program more effectively.

 Methods of gathering data